SteinIAS/Noah/README.md

 	- Grunt
 	- etc
 - To install the gems we do 'gem install bundler' the install the bundle 'bundle install'
-- 'npm install' to install everything
+- 'npm install' to install everything (mighe need sudo)
 - 'grunt' to run it

 ## What SASS goes where?
 - The modules directory is reserved for Sass code that doesn't cause Sass to actually output CSS.
 Things like mixin declarations, functions, and variables.
 - The partials directory is where most of the CSS is constructed.
-For larger project break down into smaller files.
+The base styles are predefined at top level and then deeper folders are created as per your project requirements.

 ## Need to sort